lexik/LexikMailerBundle/Resources/doc/index.md

 ```

-Use annotations to make the `lexik_mailer.message_factory` service automaticaly get the name and the email address of the recipient:
+Use annotations or implement the `EmailDestinationInterface` to make the `lexik_mailer.message_factory` service automaticaly get the name and the email address of the recipient:

 ```php
 <?php